 - Systematic reviews and meta-analyses

-- Introduction to modeling methods in MS Excel
+- Introduction to modelling methods in MS Excel

 - Prioritization in the Danish health care sector

-- Understand and identify biases in clinical trial design and reporting
+- Identify biases in clinical trial design and reporting.

-- Explain the methods and value of meta-analyses
+- Account for the methods and value of meta-analyses.

-- Explain concepts related to preference measurement (including time trade-off and standard gamble) as well as common instruments (including EQ-5D)
+- Define concepts related to preference measurement (including time trade-off and standard gamble) as well as common instruments (including EQ-5D).

-- Explain the concepts of budget impact analysis and value of information analysis and their usefulness in healthcare decision-making
+- Define the concepts of budget impact analysis and value of information analysis and their usefulness in healthcare decision-making.

-- Assess the documented efficacy of a healthcare intervention
+- Discuss and assess the documented efficacy of a healthcare intervention.

-- Identify proper methods for analyzing cost-effectiveness of a new healthcare intervention and structure the analysis
+- Implement proper methods for analyzing cost-effectiveness of a new healthcare intervention.

 Drummond, M. F., Methods for the economic evaluation of health care programmes, 4th edition, Oxford University Press, 2015, ISBN 9780199665877 ( link),